kestra-io/docs/content/blogs/2024-03-14-dremio-partnership.md

 ### Practical Applications of the Kestra-Dremio Integration

-In addition to our partnership, we've recently launched the Dremio and Arrow Flight SQL plugins, demonstrating our commitment to streamline data lakehouse workflows.
-These innovations allow for seamless integration of Dremio with Kestra, empowering users to automate complex data processes including:
+In addition to our partnership, we've recently launched the Dremio and Arrow Flight SQL plugins to orchestrate your data lakehouse workflows.
+These plugins , empower users to automate complex data processes including:

 - Trigger when there is an anomaly in the Dremio database, or when certain KPIs fall outside of an expected range.
 - Run SQL queries against Dremio databases to fetch data for downstream processing in Python, R, or other languages supported by Kestra.